DiffusionBlocks: Block-wise Neural Network Training via Diffusion Interpretation

 The recipe is three steps, and none of them is heavy.

 One, cut the stack into blocks.
-Take your LL layers and group them into BB contiguous blocks.
+Take your layers and group them into contiguous blocks.
 (A "block" can be a single layer or a dozen; in the paper's experiments it's typically a few Transformer layers.)

-That conditioning is where the ODE reading stops being a metaphor.
-A plain residual layer has no clock; the same fθf_\theta runs no matter where in the stack you are.
-But the velocity (zD)/σ(\mathbf{z}-D)/\sigma depends explicitly on σ\sigma, so a block standing in for it has to be told its noise level.
-Feeding in σ\sigma is exactly what turns a fixed layer into a genuine time-dependent velocity field v(z,σ)v(\mathbf{z},\sigma), an honest right-hand side for the differential equation rather than a slogan about depth.
+With that conditioning, the ODE reading stops being a metaphor.
+A plain residual layer is not told any noise level; the same runs no matter where in the stack you are.
+But the velocity depends explicitly on , so a block standing in for it has to be told its noise level.
+Feeding in is what turns a fixed layer into a time-dependent velocity field , a real right-hand side for the differential equation rather than just a statement about depth.

-That third step is the one that breaks the chains.
-Look back at the training loss (3).
-It's an expectation over noise levels, and the target at σ=5\sigma = 5 (the clean data) has nothing to do with the target at σ=0.1\sigma = 0.1.
-In ordinary diffusion those per-σ\sigma problems still fight over one shared set of weights θ\boldsymbol{\theta}.
-DiffusionBlocks removes even that coupling: give each block its own parameters and a disjoint slice of σ\sigma, and now nothing links them, not the target and not the weights.
+The third step removes the coupling between blocks.
+The training loss (3) is an expectation over noise levels, and the denoising problem at has nothing to do with the problem at .
+In ordinary diffusion those per- problems still fight over one shared set of weights .
+DiffusionBlocks removes even that coupling: give each block its own parameters and a disjoint slice of , and now nothing links them, not the target and not the weights.
 Each block has a complete, self-contained objective:

 What you buy is memory.
-You only ever hold one block's activations live, so training memory drops from LL layers to L/BL/B, a BB-fold reduction, and the model's parameter count doesn't change at all.
-The paper measures exactly that: a clean 3×3\times reduction for its B=3B{=}3 diffusion model, 4×4\times for the B=4B{=}4 autoregressive one.
+You only ever hold one block's activations live, so training memory drops from layers to , a -fold reduction, and the model's parameter count doesn't change at all.
+The paper measures exactly that: a reduction for its diffusion model, for the autoregressive one.
 (Gradient checkpointing, the usual trick for trading compute to save activation memory, helps the constant factor but doesn't remove the coupling between blocks the way this does.)
-Both panels below train the same twelve-layer network; the left does it end-to-end with the memory meter pinned at 100%, the right does it block-wise with the meter near 1/B1/B:
+Both panels below train the same twelve-layer network; the left does it end-to-end with the memory meter pinned at 100%, the right does it block-wise with the meter near :

-A word on bookkeeping, because three different things have all been called a "step."
+A word on terminology, because three different things have all been called a "step."
 One residual layer is one Euler step of the hidden ODE.
 A block is several layers, so a block is a short run, not a single step.
 And the reverse demo earlier took thirty-two steps.
 So how do three or four blocks cover a fine trajectory?
 They don't have to: the number of Euler steps is a separate dial from the number of blocks.
-By default the paper takes one step per block, the coarse setting, but you can take more, and at each step the sampler just calls whichever block owns the current σ\sigma and re-conditions it.
+By default the paper takes one step per block, the coarse setting, but you can take more, and at each step the sampler just calls whichever block owns the current and re-conditions it.
 Block count is a memory decision; step count is an accuracy decision; the two are independent, and more steps still track the true curve better.

 What it looks like in practice

 This is also how the framework swallows a classifier, which has no image to denoise.
 Take the vision Transformer.
-The thing being denoised isn't the picture, it's the label: the clean target y\mathbf{y} is the (normalized) embedding of the correct class, the image is fed in as the conditioning x\mathbf{x}, the noised label-embedding rides through the blocks as an extra token, and the read-out turns the denoised embedding into class logits.
+The thing being denoised isn't the picture, it's the label: the clean target is the (normalized) embedding of the correct class, the image is fed in as the conditioning , the noised label-embedding rides through the blocks as an extra token, and the read-out turns the denoised embedding into class logits.
 The block is doing ordinary denoising regression on a label embedding while looking at the image.
 The next-token Llama works the same way: the noise lives in the continuous embedding space the model already has, never on the discrete token ids, and the read-out maps the denoised embedding back to a token.
 You're never adding Gaussian noise to a word or a pixel; you're denoising a continuous representation and decoding it at the end.

 Let me make all of that concrete.
-Say the base network is a 12-layer Transformer over a sequence of nn tokens, each a dd-dimensional vector, so an activation is a tensor of shape n×dn \times d.
-Pick B=4B = 4, so each block is 3 consecutive layers with its own parameters θ1,,θ4\theta_1,\dots,\theta_4.
-Take the noise range [σmin,σmax]=[0.002, 80][\sigma_{\min},\sigma_{\max}] = [0.002,\ 80] from EDM; the equi-probability boundaries (next section) land near {0.002, 0.13, 0.30, 0.68, 80}\{0.002,\ 0.13,\ 0.30,\ 0.68,\ 80\}, so the blocks own:
+Say the base network is a 12-layer Transformer over a sequence of tokens, each a -dimensional vector, so an activation is a tensor of shape .
+Pick , so each block is 3 consecutive layers with its own parameters .
+Take the noise range from EDM; the equi-probability boundaries land near , so the blocks own:

 and each band carries exactly a quarter of the training mass.

 Now one training step, say for block 2.
-Draw a clean target y\mathbf{y} from the data (shape n×dn \times d) and whatever conditioning x\mathbf{x} goes with it.
-Sample a noise level from block 2's band, say σ=0.45\sigma = 0.45.
-Build the noised input z=y+0.45ϵ\mathbf{z} = \mathbf{y} + 0.45\,\boldsymbol{\epsilon} with fresh Gaussian ϵ\boldsymbol{\epsilon} (same n×dn \times d shape).
-Feed (x,z)(\mathbf{x}, \mathbf{z}) into block 2, conditioned on σ=0.45\sigma = 0.45, and it returns a prediction y^\hat{\mathbf{y}} of the clean target.
-The loss is a single number, w(0.45)y^y2w(0.45)\,\lVert \hat{\mathbf{y}} - \mathbf{y}\rVert^2.
-Backprop touches only θ2\theta_2 (three layers' weights and activations); blocks 1, 3, and 4 are not in the graph at all.
+Draw a clean target from the data (shape ) and whatever conditioning goes with it.
+Sample a noise level from block 2's band, say .
+Build the noised input with fresh Gaussian (same shape).
+Feed into block 2, conditioned on , and it returns a prediction of the clean target.
+The loss is a single number, .
+Backprop touches only (three layers' weights and activations); blocks 1, 3, and 4 are not in the graph at all.
 Step the optimizer and repeat.
 The other three blocks are trained the exact same way on their own bands, in any order, even on separate machines:

 # one optimizer step for block b (others independent)